 The Pompeii of Santorini, Akrotiri is a Cycladic Bronze Age settlement that was obliterated during a volcanic eruption.
 The prehistoric city was covered in ash, preserving the stunning artwork and frescoes of this ancient city.
 Although buried in the 16th century, the city dates back to the 5th century BC so it really is a glimpse of a time so long ago it’s barely possible to fathom.

-There are some excellent tours to Akrotiri.
+There are some excellent tours of Akrotiri.
 Some focus on the archaeological site while others will combine it with a visit to other Santorini highlights like a tour of the whole island, Akrotiri red sand beach and the famous Oia sunset.
 It can be a great value way to explore Santorini.

 8. Step on Red Sand Beach

-Red Sand Beach, known also as Kokkini beach and Akrotiri red sand due to its location close to Akrotiri, has to be one of the most out-of-this-world sights of Santorini.
+Red Sand Beach, known also as Kokkini Beach and Akrotiri red sand due to its location close to Akrotiri, has to be one of the most out-of-this-world sights of Santorini.
 Ever wondered what it might be like to feel like you’ve visited Mars, that’s what it’s like visiting a red sand beach.
 The first red sand beach I visited was in Hawaii.
 There are a few of these volcanic beaches dotted around the globe, and the one on Santorini is just as dramatic.
-Add staggering red cliffs and the blue of the Aegean sea and you won’t be needing any filters on your photos.
+Add staggering red cliffs and the blue of the Aegean Sea and you won’t be needing any filters on your photos.
 You can reach it by car, bus and boat.
 Beware, it’s a scramble downhill by foot and there can be rockslides.
 You may want to go on a tour for extra safety.

-This Santorini Bus Tour is a fabulous option because it packs in Akrotiri archaeological site, Akrotiri Red Sand Beach, Perissa Black Sand Beach, a wine museum and the Oia sunset as well as a few other stops.
+This Santorini Bus Tour is a fabulous option because it packs in the Akrotiri archaeological site, Akrotiri Red Sand Beach, Perissa Black Sand Beach, a wine museum and the Oia sunset as well as a few other stops.

 9. Watch the Santorini sunset in Oia

 This is most likely what drew you to Santorini in the first place, right?
 The world-famous Oia sunset.
 Hot fiery orange skies contrasting against the blue and white of Santorini, it’s picture perfect.
 The sunset can be a bit of a bun-fight in summer months with tourists vying for caldera-edge spots from which to watch the sun setting.
 To be honest, it put me off a bit – prompting me to write an article: Is Santorini Worth It?
 Complete with pictures of what to expect.
-But I returned to Santorini, and on my last trip, I did it ‘right’ watching the Santorini sunset from a luxury yacht.
+But I returned to Santorini, and on my last trip, I did it ‘right’ by watching the Santorini sunset from a luxury yacht.
 That would be my best tip – book a sunset cruise, less chance of your view being obscured by an elbow in the face.

 10. Hike the caldera from Fira to Oia